 supply has the meaning given in section 8;

-veterinary surgeon means an individual registered as a veterinary surgeon under the Veterinary Surgeons Act 1960.
+veterinary surgeon means an individual registered as a veterinary surgeon under the Veterinary Surgeons Act 1960;

+voluntary assisted dying substance means a Schedule 4 or 8 poison that is a voluntary assisted dying substance as defined in the Voluntary Assisted Dying Act 2019 section 7(2).

+[Section 3 amended: No. 27 of 2019 s.
+174.]

 4. Poisons

 (1) The Governor may, on the recommendation of the Minister, make regulations classifying a substance as a poison included in a Schedule referred to in the Table.